Should you pay extra on your mortgage?

 Here are three things you must do before paying extra on your loan:

-Pay off high-interest credit card debt: You'll save a lot more by paying down credit card balances that often cost 13% or more than by paying extra on a home loan that carries a 4% or 5% interest rate.
+Pay off high-interest credit card debt: With the average variable credit card interest rate at 15.76%, you'll save a lot more by paying down your card balances than by paying extra on a home loan that carries a 4% or 5% interest rate.

 Plus, you can usually deduct mortgage interest from your taxable income.
-Credit card interest is not tax-deductible.
+Credit card interest isn't tax-deductible.

 Build up your emergency savings: Everyone needs about six months of living expenses in a savings or money market account, where you can withdraw it quickly and without penalty.